aphp/eds-scikit/docs/functionalities/biology/visualization.md

 # Visualization

-This library provides a visualization tool that aggregates the data to provide two interactive dashboards and a summary table describing various statistical properties of your biological data.
+This library provides a visualization tool that aggregates computed measurements to provide two interactive dashboards and a summary table describing various statistical properties of your biological data.

 ## Input